eweitz/ideogram/api.md

 ## chrBorderColor
 String.
 Optional.
 Default: "#000".
 The color of the border for each chromosome.

+## chrFillColor
+String or Object.
+Optional.
+Default: "#AAA".
+The color with which the chromosome is filled; its interior color.
+Customizes chromosome arm color if specified as string, e.g. `chrFillColor: 'green'`.
+Customizes chromosome arm and centromere colors if specified as object, e.g. `chrFillColor: {arm: '#AEA', centromere: '#EEA '}`.
+Example in [Color, chromosomes](https://eweitz.github.io/ideogram/color-chromosomes).

 ## chrHeight
 Number.
 Optional.
 Default: 400.
 The pixel height of the tallest chromosome in the ideogram.
-Examples in [Layout, small](https://eweitz.github.io/ideogram/layout_small) and [Annotations, basic](https://eweitz.github.io/ideogram/annotations-basic).
+Examples in [Layout, small](https://eweitz.github.io/ideogram/layout-small) and [Annotations, basic](https://eweitz.github.io/ideogram/annotations-basic).

 ## chrMargin
 Number.
 Optional.
 Default: 10.
 The pixel space of the margin between each chromosome.
 Example in [Multiple, primates](https://eweitz.github.io/ideogram/multiple-primates).